Meet Jeannie

 Q & A with Jeannie

 Want to give your patrons an opportunity to chat with an author?
-I’m available for Q & A sessions or to talk about my books, writing, or genre fiction in general.
-With decades of experience in education, I can gear programs for adults, teens, or both!
-Please reach out if you would like to talk about scheduling an in-person or virtual visit.
+Jeannie is available for writing Q & A sessions or to talk about books or genre fiction.
+With decades of experience in education, Jeannie can design programs for adults, teens, or both!
+Please reach out if you want to discuss scheduling an in-person or virtual visit.

 Hometown Stories: Long Island as Inspiration